sou05091/sou05091/README.md

 ## Let's Connect

-You can connect with me [Personal Website](https://sou05091.github.io/MinBeom/)
+You can connect with me on my [Website](https://sou05091.github.io/MinBeom/)

 Thank you for visiting my GitHub!